Herbert Jankuhn: Post-war career

 Jankuhn was imprisoned from 1945 to 1948.
 After his release from prison, Jankuhn was forbidden from teaching, but nevertheless continued to teach and research privately.
-He returned to Kiel in 1949 in to work on restoring museums destroyed during World War II.
+He returned to Kiel in 1949 to work on restoring museums destroyed during World War II.
 He subsequently served as a guest lecturer at the universities of Hamburg and Kiel.
 From the 1950s onward, Jankuhn played an instrumental role in reviving the field of settlement archaeology, and advocated an interdisciplinary approach to the study of prehistory.

 Since 1956, Jankuhn served as associate professor, and from 1959 professor of prehistory and protohistory at the University of Göttingen.
 During this time, Jankuhn founded and led a number of scholarly organizations, and edited several scholarly publications.
 From 1968, Jankuhn was instrumental in the publishing of the second edition of the Reallexikon der Germanischen Altertumskunde (1969-2008).
 He advocated broadening the scope of the series to include not only Germanic peoples, but also Celts, Slavs, Sarmatians and other peoples of ancient north-central Europe.
 Jankuhn retired from the University of Göttingen in 1973.